Starting a business abroad

 - Register your business with the local authorities

-- Check the tax consequences
+- Check the impact on taxes

 - Consider your diplomas and other qualifications